xdmushui/partner-center-sdk/develop/resource-usage-resources.md

 ---
 title: Resource usage record resources
-description: You can use the resource ResourceUsageRecord to describe the estimated monetary cost of a subscription's resource level usage in the current billing cycle. ms.assetid: ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the ResourceUsageRecord resource to describe the estimated monetary cost of a subscription's resource level usage in the current billing cycle. ms.assetid: ms.date: 10/23/2019 ms.localizationpriority: medium
 ---